 Yoga is one of several approaches that enhance the mind-body connection.

-Resilience education and training teaches positive strategies for managing stress and developing resilience in your life.
+Stress management and resilience education and training teaches positive strategies for managing stress and developing resilience.
 The program offers individual or group sessions in the Stress Management and Resiliency Training program.

 Massage therapy for people in the hospital

 Massage therapy may be used to help you feel better as you undergo treatment for an injury or condition.

 Massage therapy may be offered on an outpatient basis or to people who are admitted to the hospital.
 Mayo researchers have found that this integrative medicine practice can reduce pain, anxiety and tension in people facing or recovering heart surgery, breast cancer, colon surgery and other procedures.
 Mayo Clinic massage therapists provide massage therapy to thousands of people each year.

 Mayo Clinic's massage therapists have sought additional training in techniques such as acupressure, reflexology, mobilization of scar tissue and lymphedema drainage.
 A certified massage therapist works with you and uses techniques based on your needs and goals.